-Rituals Before Death
+Buddhist Rituals Before Death

 Buddhists believe that death is a natural part of life and that its final moments can significantly impact the individual's rebirth.
 When death is imminent, Buddhists focus on caring for the individual's mental and spiritual state, rather than unnaturally prolonging his life, to encourage a good rebirth.
-To that end, Buddhist pre-death rituals center around keeping the person calm, peaceful, and focused on the good deeds performed during his life.
+To that end, Buddhist end of life rituals center around keeping the person calm, peaceful, and focused on the good deeds performed during his life.

 Creating a Peaceful Environment

 Relatives will place images of Buddha and flowers around the room to keep the person calm in the face of death.
-Not only does this create a calm, peaceful environment, but helps maintain focus on religious thoughts and the good deeds performed during life.
+Not only does this create a calm, peaceful environment, but helps maintain the focus on religious thoughts and the good deeds performed during life.
 A mandala blanket, used during meditation, may also be used as a visual to help keep the person focused on good deeds and religious thoughts.